charlpluv/Diabetes-Detection/README.md

 # Diabetes-Detection

-Consulting project as a consultant
+Consulting project as a consultant (Python)

 The company wanted to extend its solution portfolio to various sectors, such as the life sciences and medical sectors, by creating demo products using AI.